SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

   <p>
    Use "section."<br>

-   <strong>Example:</strong> For more information about creating email templates, see the Email section.
+   <strong>Example:</strong> For more information about creating email templates, see the <a href="https://devportal.yaas.io/services/email/latest/">Email</a> section.
   </p>
 </details>
 <br>